merdok/homebridge-miot/docs/robotcleaner.md

 ]
 ```

-Robot cleaners can use local MIOT or MiCloud.
-When Homebridge Matter is enabled and `matterMode` is not `hap`, the plugin tries a local MIOT connection first, even when `micloud.forceMiCloud` or a model-level MiCloud requirement is configured.
-A successful connection stays local for Matter commands.
-If local setup fails, the plugin exposes the existing HAP robot switch and keeps the configured MiCloud path available as the fallback.
-This provides strict Matter command results without adding Matter traffic to MiCloud rate limits; it is an implementation choice, not a limitation of Matter itself.
+Robot cleaners can use local MIOT or MiCloud. `auto` prefers local MIOT even when `micloud.forceMiCloud` or a model-level MiCloud requirement is configured, and uses MiCloud for Matter only if local setup fails. `local` overrides MiCloud forcing for the robot, while `cloud` forces MiCloud for the robot.

 Matter support requires Homebridge 2.x with Matter enabled on the main bridge or on the plugin child bridge.
-If Matter is disabled or unavailable, `auto`, `matter`, and `both` fall back to the existing HomeKit switch; `hap` always uses the existing HomeKit switch.
+These bridge settings are independent.
+If Matter is disabled, unavailable, or the selected connection cannot be established, the plugin falls back to the existing HomeKit robot switch.
+The older `matterMode` setting remains accepted for configuration compatibility but is no longer shown in the settings UI.

 When the robot reports charging complete, or reports 100% while charging, its Matter operational state is `Ready`.
 Robots that are still charging continue to report `Charging`.